The beginner’s guide to genes, mutations and gene testing

 What is a gene?

 A gene is a segment of DNA that codes for the synthesis of a protein.
-We can think of a gene as a paragraph of three word sentences that tells us information.
-The paragraph can be broken up into sentences (exons) and the sentences can be broken down into three letter words (codons which tell us the amino acids used).
-Amino acids are the building blocks of a protein.
+We can think of a gene as a paragraph that tells us information.
+The paragraph can be broken up into sentences (exons).
+The sentences can be broken down into three letter words (codons which tell us the amino acids used).
+Amino acids are the building blocks of proteins.
 All genes begin with a start codon and end with a stop codon.

 Gene: